17 releases

 Cache Lifespan

 Two flags, --ttl and --stale, configure how long cached data is preserved.
-By default bkt uses a TTL (Time to Live) of 60 seconds, meaning cached data older than sixty seconds will be discarded and the backing command re-run.
-Passing a different value, such as --ttl=1d, will change how long the cached data is considered valid.
-The default TTL can be overridden by defining a BKT_TTL environment variable.
+The TTL (Time to Live) specifies how long cached data will be used.
+Once the TTL expires the cached data will be discarded and the backing command re-run.
+A TTL can also be configured by setting a BKT_TTL environment variable.

 When the data expires bkt has to re-execute the command synchronously, which can introduce unexpected slowness.
 To avoid this, pass --stale with a shorter duration than the TTL.
 When the cached data is older than the stale threshold this causes bkt to refresh the cache in the background while still promptly returning the cached data.